-We are a regenerative medicine company (a medical area that focuses on developing therapies that regenerate damaged or diseased tissues or organs) that incorporated in 1989 and focuses on the clinical development of autologous cell products (cells collected from a patient and returned to that same patient) for the repair or regeneration of multiple human tissues, based on our proprietary Tissue Repair Cell (TRC) technology.
-Our preclinical and clinical product development programs utilize patient-derived bone marrow stem and early progenitor cell populations, and are being investigated for their ability to aid in the regeneration of tissues such as cardiac, vascular and bone.
-TRC-based products have been used in over 350 patients, and are currently in the following stages of development:
+We are a regenerative medicine company (a medical area that focuses on developing therapies that regenerate damaged or diseased tissues or organs) that incorporated in 1989 and focused on the clinical development of autologous cell products (cells collected from a patient and returned to that same patient) for the repair or regeneration of multiple human tissues, based on our proprietary Tissue Repair Cell (TRC) technology.
+Our preclinical and clinical product development programs utilize patient-derived bone marrow stem and early progenitor cell populations, and are being investigated for their ability to aid in the regeneration of tissues such as cardiac, vascular, bone and neural.
+TRC-based products have been used in over 290 patients, and are currently in the following stages of development:

-- Cardiac regeneration Cardiac Repair Cells (CRCs): - Dilated cardiomyopathy (DCM) (severe heart failure): - U.S.: Phase II IMPACT-DCM clinical trial began treating patients in November 2008; to date, 21 patients enrolled in trial and all five clinical sites are open for patient enrollment (Methodist DeBakey Heart &Vascular Center, Houston, TX, Baylor University Medical Center, Dallas, TX, The University of Utah School of Medicine, Salt Lake City, UT, Cleveland Clinic Heart & Vascular Institute, Cleveland, OH, and Emory University Hospital Midtown, Atlanta, GA); Orphan Drug Designation from the FDA for use in treatment of DCM; all 40 patients expected to be enrolled by December 31, 2009, and a report of preliminary interim data expected once all patients have completed 6 month follow-up visits - Germany: Encouraging data reported April 2008 from compassionate use treatment in two patients which provided supporting information considered critical to success of U.S. Phase II IMPACT-DCM IND application. - Vascular regeneration Vascular Repair Cells (VRCs): - Critical limb ischemia (CLI): - U.S.: Phase IIb RESTORE-CLI clinical trial has enrolled 73 patients to date; interim analysis of clinical data expected to occur during the 4th quarter of calendar year 2009; patient enrollment continues - Germany: Phase I/II investigator-sponsored clinical trial completed enrollment and patient follow-up ongoing; positive interim data reported October 2007; investigator report of final data expected during the second half of calendar year 2009 - Spain: 2 compassionate use cases have been treated with AEMPS (Spanish Drug Agency) approval to date - Bone regeneration Bone Repair Cells (BRCs): - Osteonecrosis of the femoral head: - U.S.: Phase III ON-CORE clinical trial active with 7 patients enrolled; no longer enrolling additional patients; Orphan Drug Designation from the FDA for use in treatment of osteonecrosis of the femoral head - Spain: Enrollment completed with 9 hips (7 patients treated); 24 month follow-up for all patients ongoing - Germany: Encouraging data reported October 2007 from compassionate use treatment cases; follow-up ongoing
+- Cardiac regeneration Cardiac Repair Cells (CRCs): - Dilated cardiomyopathy (DCM) (severe chronic disease of the heart): - U.S.: IMPACT-DCM Phase II clinical trial initiating clinical sites; patient treatments expected to begin in September 2008; Orphan Drug Designation from the FDA for use in the treatment of DCM - · Germany: Encouraging data reported in April 2008 from compassionate use treatment in patients; clinical activity is ongoing - Vascular regeneration Vascular Repair Cells (VRCs): - Critical limb ischemia (CLI): - U.S.: RESTORE-CLI Phase IIb clinical trial enrolling patients - Germany: Phase I/II clinical trial has completed enrollment and patient follow-up is ongoing; positive interim data reported in October 2007 - Bone regeneration Bone Repair Cells (BRCs): - · Osteonecrosis of the femoral head: - · U.S.: ON-CORE Phase III clinical trial active, but not enrolling additional patients; Orphan Drug Designation from - the FDA for use in the treatment of osteonecrosis of the femoral head - · Spain: Pivotal clinical trial enrolling patients - Germany: Positive data reported in October 2007 from compassionate use treatment cases - · Non-union fractures: - U.S.: Positive 12 month results from Phase I/II clinical trial reported by investigator in October 2007 - Spain: 24 month follow-up continuing on fully-enrolled 10-patient Phase II clinical trial - Neural regeneration Neural Repair Cells (NRCs): - Spinal cord injury: - · Plans for clinical program under development